francescodc87/ipaPy2/README.md

     Done -  25.9 seconds elapsed

-If instead one wants to use only the MS1 data and only consider the adducts connections in the Gibbs sampler should use the following:
+If instead one wants to use only the MS1 data and only consider the adducts connections in the Gibbs sampler, one should use the following:

 ```python